 So, do people vote the same way in every election, or do they use their votes in the most effective way given prevailing conditions.
 The simple answer is that people will vote differently if they think a different vote will deliver a preferred result.
 Tactical voting under FPTP is real and huge and it is skewing our democracy.
 In the 2017 election there was more information around about how to vote tactically than I can remember before.
 Sites like SwapMyVote enabled people to swap a wasted, normally locally third party vote with another voter in a different constituency so as to maximise voter effectiveness.
 Under the multi-member d'Hondt system this is unnecessary as every vote increases either the chance of a candidate of a voter's preferred party being elected or increases the number of MPs that party will receive.
 There is no reason to vote tactically.
 This should improve the performance of minority parties across the country.

-The third question was how can voters determine the allocating of sets to candidates with a party.
+The third question was how can voters determine the allocation of seats to candidates within a party.
 This can be done using the Open List System.
-Voters would be given two ballot papers.
-On the first they would asked to cast one vote for the party or independent candidate they preferred.
+How it works is this.
+Voters are given two ballot papers.
+On the first they are asked to cast one vote for the party or independent candidate of their choice.
 These votes, once added up, would determine the allocation of seats to each party.
-The second ballot paper would list all the individual candidates standing by party and the voter would be given the same number of votes as there were seats up for election.
-So in the examples given above voters in Cornwall would cast 6 votes whilst voters in South Yorkshire would cast 14.
+The second ballot paper lists all the individual candidates standing by party and the voter is given the same number of votes as there are seats up for election.
+So in the examples given above voters in Cornwall would cast up to 6 votes whilst voters in South Yorkshire would cast up to 14 votes.
 Voters would be able to cast these voters across party lines.
-This would enable the MPs elected to truly represent he community and not just their party.
+This would enable the MPs elected to truly represent the community and not just their party.

 I believe the use of an Open List System of multi-member constituencies using the d'Hondt method would deliver as more representative Parliament for the UK.